coolmaksat/hvpapp/README.md

    notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
-3. All advertising materials mentioning features or use of this software must display the following acknowledgement:
+3. All advertising materials mentioning features or use of this software must display the following acknowledgment:
    This product includes software developed by the King Abdullah University of Science and Technology.
 4. Neither the name of the King Abdullah University of Science and Technology